-As the world heats up due to the onset of climate change, efficient heating approaches are needed to combat the adverse effects of heat especially in developing countries and reduce the harmful and heat-causing gases used in airconditioning and refrigeration appliances.
+As the world heats up due to the onset of climate change, efficient heating approaches are needed to combat the adverse effects of heat, especially in developing countries, and reduce the harmful and heat-causing gases used in air conditioning and refrigeration appliances.

 According to an article on the Kigali Cooling Efficiency (K-CEP) website, the world’s 30 hottest cities are in developing cities.